-TVNZ pointed out that the language complained about was used only at the end of the programme.
-TVNZ then noted a number of contextual matters it considered relevant to the determination of the complaint.
-They included the points that the programme was broadcast at 9.30pm (One hour after the start of AO time) and was preceded by a warning which drew specific attention to the language.
+TVNZ acknowledged that the language complained about was used "occasionally".
+It also acknowledged that Strassman used props associated with children’s humour in a comedy made for adults.
+TVNZ then noted a number of contextual issues it considered relevant to the determination of the complaint.
+They included that the programme was broadcast at 9.30pm (AO time) and was preceded by a warning which drew specific attention to the language.

 When he referred this complaint to the Authority, Mr Schwabe wrote:

-Consequently, when the Authority considers a complaint alleging a breach of good taste and decency, it takes into account the context in which the material complained about occurs.
+When the Authority considers a complaint alleging a breach of standard G2, it takes into account the context in which the material complained about occurs.
 The context is relevant, but not decisive, to the Authority’s determination of whether the programme breached standards of good taste and decency.

 The Authority considers the relevant contextual factors on this occasion include the programme’s AO classification, its broadcast at 9.30pm, and the visual and verbal warning about language which preceded the programme and which reminded viewers that it was deemed suitable for an adult audience.
 To a lesser extent, it is relevant that this was a comedy programme devised for a night-club setting which was clearly presented as adult entertainment.
 As such, the Authority considers that its content would have been within the expectations of the audience.